The 2018 Salzburg Academy runs from July 15 to August 4

 Financial Aid and Scholarships

-Students may not use their regular LAU financial aid for this program, but may apply for a Salzburg Academy scholarship (normally $500 to $1,500).
+Students may not use their regular LAU financial aid for this program, but may apply for a Salzburg Academy discount (normally $500 to $1,500).
 Students interested in applying to this scholarship must fill the portion of the application that refers to the scholarship.
 Scholarships are limited in number and offered mainly to students who currently receive financial aid from LAU.

 The Salzburg Academy refund policy for all students is as follows: